CYCOGS AI Robotics Stories

 Some have criticized the CYCOGS®

-We still strive to use technology to help our fellow humans to make a better world, plus generate increased profits.
+We still strive to implement technology to help our fellow humans to construct a better world, plus generate increased profits.

 Our skill sets developed into robotic computer control and automation of real-world devices.
 It was just a matter of time for the technical convergence to arrive.